cowniflow/TLM/README.md

 ## Prerequisites

-All scripts require the packages \textit{numpy} and \textit{os} to be installed.
+All scripts require the packages *numpy* and *os* to be installed.
 Additionally, each script needs the packages as listed in the table below.
-For the package versions that were used, please see requirements.txt or \ref{package_versions}.
+For the package versions that were used, please see requirements.txt.

 |                     | model.py   | parameterization.py | plotting.py | animations.py |